 Or, get a new card.

 If you have really good credit and little or no credit card debt, you’re in luck, because you can probably apply and get approved for a new credit card at a much lower APR than on existing cards you have.
 (Most cards are offering new customers APRs ranging from 12 to 18 percent; not great, but better than 24 or 29 percent).
 Your best bet is to apply with companies that are actively seeking new creditworthy applicants, like Chase and Discover.
-Chase’s Freedom card has been a perennial favorite of card-critics for its simple rewards program, and the new Chase Slate card provides a lower rate, albeit no rewards, for customers who want the flexibility of paying some purchases over time.
+Chase Freedom has been a perennial favorite of card-critics for its simple rewards program, and the Chase Slate card provides a lower rate, albeit no rewards, for customers who want the flexibility of paying some purchases over time.

 - Compare and apply: See my list of recommended credit cards.